Ralph Hancock (landscape gardener): Family, the Chelsea Flower Show and World War II

 The theme for the 1938 show was Novelists and their Gardens for which the designers had to take as inspiration their favourite living author.
 Ralph chose as his inspiration Rafael Sabatini.
 Sabatini was famous for his tales of high adventure such as Scaramouche, Captain Blood and The Sea Hawk, all of which became successful motion pictures.
 Captain Blood was produced in 1935 and gave a young Errol Flynn his first ever Hollywood starring role.

 The show catalogue for that year hints at some form of collaboration between the author and the architect.
 Although of Italian birth Sabatini was living in Hereford.
 Ralph's garden tribute to Sabatini featured a half-timbered cottage and also his trademark herringbone brickwork.
 The planting consisted of rhododendrons, heathers and aquatic plants near a winding brook.
 In 1939 Ralph won a silver cup at Chelsea for a Formal Mediterranean Garden.

 Gardens and landscapes were put on hold with the advent of the Second World War.
 Ralph, Denys and Bramley all joined the military, while Muriel drove ambulances.

 Ralph, who had previously served in the First World War, was re-activated.
 Second Lieutenant Denys Hancock joined the Royal Tank Regiment, and Captain Bramley Hancock served as an artillery forward observation officer.
 Sheila, who was 11 when war was declared, was sent to the neutral U.S. to stay with friends.
 Denys Hancock would later die in November 1941 during Operation Crusader in North Africa.

 Back in England, Derry and Toms was damaged during an air raid.
-However, after the war ended it was rebuilt.
-Although the garden was restored to its pre-war splendour neither Ralph nor Muriel fully recovered after the death of their youngest son, Denys.
+However, after the war ended it was repaired.
+Although the garden was restored to its pre-war splendour, neither Ralph nor Muriel fully recovered after the death of their youngest son, Denys.

 The latter years

 After World War II, Hancock began to work with his son, Bramley.
 Together they constructed hundreds of private gardens throughout the United Kingdom.
 Ralph Hancock also submitted elaborate plans to several City Councils, including Gardens for Cardiff, Hull and Peace Gardens at Temple Newsam in Leeds.
 None of the plans were ever taken up.

 Nineteen forty-seven saw the Chelsea Flower Show restart.
 Hancock returned with a rock garden and a formal garden, he also had an exhibit in the garden designers section.

 It was at one of these post-war Chelsea shows that Sir David Evans Bevans, a Director at Barclays Bank commissioned Ralph and Bramley to build the gardens at Twyn-yr-Hydd.

 Hancock had also purchased a little cottage at Chailey Green, near Lewes, Sussex.
 He had planned to restore the cottage and had drawn up plans to do so.
 Ralph died before work started and it was left to Bramley to complete the restoration.

-The gardens at Twyn-yr-Hydd were the last designed by Hancock before his death of a heart attack on 30 August 1950.
+A garden for Earl Peel at his home "The Hyning", located in Lancashire was the last designed by Hancock before his death of a heart attack on 30 August 1950.
+It was completed after his father's passing by his son Bramley.